chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

     end
   end

 There are three boundary conditions, as shown in the figure above.
 A ``noslip`` condition is applied on the surface of the sphere, where the velocity should be 0.
-The inlet velocity is set to `u=1m/s`, and the walls have a ``slip`` boundary condition.
+The inlet velocity is set to `u=1m/s`, and the boundaries of the domain that are parallel to the flow direction have a ``slip`` boundary condition.

 Physical properties